MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-agent-experience.md

 - **Mute** - Select to mute your microphone so your voice is not audible to the customer.
 - **Hold** - Select to put the customer on hold; the customer hears the hold music.
 - **Consult** - Select to consult or bring in another agent or supervisor into the call.
-You can have a *public* consult where the customer is actively involved in the conversation; you can also have a *private* consult where you can put the customer on hold before you talk to your peers or supervisor.
+You can have a *public* consultation where the customer is actively involved in the conversation; you can also have a *private* consultation where you can put the customer on hold before you talk to your peers or supervisor.
 - **Transfer (to agent or queue)** - Select to transfer the call to another agent or queue.
 During a transfer to queue, the customer is automatically put on hold.
 - **End** - Select to end the call.
 - **Show number pad** - Select to open the number pad, so you can dial an extension number, when required.